fish-shell/fish-shell/CONTRIBUTING.rst

 -------

 The source code for fish includes a large collection of tests.
-If you are making any changes to fish, running these tests is mandatory to make sure the behaviour remains consistent and regressions are not introduced.
+If you are making any changes to fish, running these tests is a good way to make sure the behaviour remains consistent and regressions are not introduced.
 Even if you don’t run the tests on your machine, they will still be run via Github Actions.